Nchrist89/In-Command/testing.md

 Visit the full site here [In Command](https://nchrist89.github.io/In-Command/)

----

 ## CONTENTS

 Testing was carried out while building the project.
 I started off getting the basic structure for the quiz game created and firstly added the first question to the question box.
 Once I had this sorted I created a next button which I could click which would then populate the next question into the field.
 When that was done I followed on to having the answer buttons placed in each answer box.
 I tested this and selected next question which would then repopulate the answer boxes again.
 When I had the code correctly shuffling and assigning a correct answer value to the answer box with the correct answer in it.
 Further testing was done again ensuring that the correct answer was showing with a dataset value of correct.

 With every additional function which was added into the process, I again tested the game thoroughly and had to overcome a multitude of different bugs.
-From finding out certain variables which I thought were holding a particular value but were not to finding out more information about nodelist's and the methods available to me using them.
+Also finding out certain variables which I thought were holding a particular value but were not to finding out more information about nodelist's and the methods available to me using them.
 I started to learn at a much deeper level about Javascript and was really starting to enjoy it, and also the frustration of bug fixing and resolving the issue.

-I have done the majority of testing through Chrome Developer Tools while building and once complete I played the game several times to confirm that it was performing as expected.
+I have done the majority of testing through Chrome Developer Tools while building and once complete I played the game several times to confirm that it was performing as expected after each individual function test.

 I have provided the link to friends and family who have enjoyed playing and provided feedback should there be any issues.
 An issue which was raised to me, I spent a while trying to find out what I must have got wrong in my code, and this was really worrying me.
 After much testing, I found out that it was actually the data provided by Open Trivia AI that was causing an issue.
 Not my code which was such a relief.

 Most users have not encountered any other issue than the one above and they have found it very exciting and a very addictive game which has been great for testing.

 I have decided to manual test my code rather than automated testing.
-This is because in the current project, I did not see the reason for automated testing but completely understand why I would definitely use it in many projects.
+This is because in the current project, I did not see the reason for automated testing but completely understand why I would definitely use it in many future projects.
 There were even times on this project where I felt automated testing would be really helpful beside the manual testing I was already doing.
-I look to learn more about automated testing and how I can use it in future projects.
+This was in relation to a timing issue which I had trouble managing to resolve with manual testing and realized the issue would be much easier to troubleshoot with automated testing.
+I ended up resolving the issue with console.log and a few other things but I look to learn much more about automated testing and how I can use it in future projects.

 ## Automated testing